Photo by: Betty Sederquist

 - Accommodations hotel and spa walking distance to center of Westport with lively traditional Irish music sessions each evening.

 - Experience Western Ireland while spending the majority of your evenings in one accommodation.

 - Everyone now has ensuite accommodations.

-- Relaxed & flexible itinerary to make the most of the opportunities that come your way.
+- Relaxed and flexible itinerary to make the most of the opportunities that come your way.

 per person, double occupancy*